Millions of people all over the world deal with the off-putting effects of allergies on a daily basis.

 Unfortunately, there is no cure for allergic reactions.

 Modern science has, however, developed numerous types of allergy medication that are now available through prescription or over-the-counter.

 These medications help to ease the symptoms of allergic reactions while also treating side effects such as congestion, itchy eyes, and runny nose.
 Some of the most popular allergy treatment medications are used alongside these to form what’s known as “combination drugs.”

-While this site is mainly focused on educating visitors on how an air purifier can help with allergies, we also think it is necessary to share what medication options are available too.
+While this site is mainly focused on educating visitors on how air purifiers can help with allergies (See our best allergy air purifiers page), we also think it is necessary to share what medication options are available too.

 An air purifier is a great device to have inside the home in order to strip the air of harmful contaminants.
 Many allergy sufferers find that a combination of an air purifier with medications is the best way to control their symptoms.

 Understanding the Main Types of Allergy Medication

 Understanding the basic properties of the various types of allergy medication on the market can help you decide which option is right for you.

 We’ll go over Antihistamines, Decongestants, Steroids, Bronchodilators, Mast Cell Stabilizers, Leukotriene Modifiers and combination drugs.